elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/saving_score_data.md

 ```

 This will allow us to use `flags` as an argument to our `initialModel` function
 and also add a new field called `playerToken` too.
-Note taht we're assigning
+Note that we're assigning
 `flags.token` to our `playerToken` field.

 ```elm